| VICUS.COM

 flavonols are not extracted properly, it is possible to end up with a

 substance that actually becomes a dangerous oxidant in the body."
+There are charts, tables,

 54 literature references (mostly in French and many not actually